Jimmy Carr: 2021 Holocaust joke

-In a stand-up comedy performance released as a Christmas 2021 Netflix special titled His Dark Material, Carr said that a "positive" of the Holocaust was the genocide of thousands of "Gypsies" by Nazi Germany.
+In a stand-up comedy performance released as a Christmas 2021 Netflix special titled His Dark Material, Carr joked:

 During the show, Carr defended his joke, saying that it had the educational value of raising awareness about groups who suffered genocide in the Holocaust.
-The show had been released in December 2021 but received widespread attention the following February after an edited clip was posted and shared online.
+The joke later received widespread attention the following February after a clip was posted and shared online.
 He was condemned by the Auschwitz Memorial, Hope not Hate and The Traveller Movement, who called anti-Romani prejudice the "last acceptable form of racism" in the UK.
 He also faced criticism from British politicians, including Prime Minister Boris Johnson and Nadine Dorries, the culture secretary.
-The Holocaust Memorial Day Trust said they were "absolutely appalled" and "horrified", and describing Carr's joke as "abhorrent".
+The Holocaust Memorial Day Trust said they were "absolutely appalled" and "horrified", and they described Carr's joke as "abhorrent".
 Despite the criticism, Carr stood by the joke.

+2025 Israel event at British Museum

+In May 2025, Carr attended an event celebrating Israel's Independence Day.
+This event was held during the Israel–Gaza war and was criticised by pro-Palestine activists, who urge a boycott of Israeli events.

+2025 Riyadh Comedy Festival

+Carr also signed up to perform at the Riyadh Comedy Festival, which drew widespread condemnation.
+Carr hid the event from his tour schedule on his official website.

 Personal life

-In the late 1990s, when he was 26 years old, Carr had what he calls "an early midlife crisis" during which he lost his Catholic faith.
+In 1998, Carr, aged 26 at the time, recalled having "an early midlife crisis" during which he lost his Catholic faith.
 He has since made comments critical of organised religion.
-In 2015, he said: "As for being a Christian, yes, it seems ridiculous now, but I genuinely believed there was a big man in the sky who could grant wishes.
+In 2015, he said about his faith: "As for being a Christian, yes, it seems ridiculous now, but I genuinely believed there was a big man in the sky who could grant wishes.
 Writers like Christopher Hitchens and Richard Dawkins helped change my view, but I don't go on stage banging on about being an atheist...
 I'm just a guy who tells jokes."
-He has stated that he underwent a lot of psychotherapy (specifically neuro-linguistic programming) at the time of his crisis in order to help him cope with his loss of faith, and that he is qualified as a therapist.
+He has stated that he underwent a lot of therapy, specifically neuro-linguistic programming, at the time of his crisis in order to help him cope with his loss of faith, and that he is qualified as a therapist.

-Carr has spoken of the depression he experienced in his 20s, while working in marketing, and credits his decision to pursue a comedy career in helping him to cope with depression.
-He has dual British and Irish citizenship, travels on an Irish passport, has spoken of his pride in having Irish ancestry, and was presented in 2013 with a certificate of Irish heritage in his parents' home city of Limerick by the city's mayor.
+Carr has dual British and Irish citizenship, and travels on an Irish passport.
+He has spoken of his pride in having Irish ancestry and was presented in 2013 with a certificate of Irish heritage in his parents' home city of Limerick by the city's mayor.

-Carr lives in North London with his Canadian girlfriend Karoline Copping, a commissioning editor for Channel 5, with whom he has been in a relationship since 2001.
+Carr lives in North London with his Canadian partner Karoline Copping, a commissioning editor for Channel 5, with whom he has been in a relationship since 2001.
 Their son was born in 2019.